arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-rtu-plc-ide/content.md

 ![Arduino PLC IDE - Modbus Functions](assets/pmc_plcide_modbus_functions.png)

-Next, you will need to designate a variable to hold the counter data captured from the server Portenta Machine Control.
-To do this, go to the `Input Reg.` tab in the Modbus function configuration menu.
+Next, you will need to assign a variable to hold the counter data captured from the server Portenta Machine Control.
+Go to the `Input Reg.` tab in the Modbus function configuration menu to do this.
 Create a variable named `counter_rec` to store the data sent via the protocol.

 The following image shows a visual representation of the anticipated configuration: